PřF:Bi7430 Molecular biotechnology - Course Information

 Graduates will have a theoretical background and a comprehensive overview of the field relevant to their future employment in research laboratories, biomedical research, and development or the biotechnology industry.

 - Learning outcomes

-- Student will have an up-to-date overview of the advanced methods used in the field of molecular biotechnology, particularly:
+- The student will have an up-to-date overview of the advanced methods used in the field of molecular biotechnology, particularly:

 During the course the student will also get an up-to-date overview of modern molecular biotechnology applications in the following areas:

 - modern agriculture and biofuels

 At the end of this course, the student will understand the molecular nature of modern biotechnology and the use of recombinant DNA technology in industrial, agricultural, pharmaceutical and biomedical applications.
 Students will have the theoretical foundation and a comprehensive overview of the field important for their future career in research laboratories, biomedical research, and development or biotechnology industry.

 - Protein Expression Technologies

 - Artificial Intelligence in Life Sciences